timrichardson/Prime-Ubuntu-18.04/README.md

 # Dependencies:

-You need rust.

-* install from apt: `sudo apt install rustc cargo`
+* You need the programming language rust, install from apt: `sudo apt install rustc cargo`

 * properly install the nvidia drivers the standard ubuntu way, from Additional Drivers.